 This will open a new panel to delete your browsing history and other data.

-Select every checkbox that you see and finally click on Clear browsing data.
+Select every checkbox you see, and click on Clear browsing data.

 Restart your browser and check if your error is fixed or not.